soykhaler/QuickDesigner/README.md

 Our easy-to-use interface and intuitive features make it easy for anyone to create professional-looking designs.

-This software is MIT License, you can, modify use, distribute and sell this software.
+This software is MIT License, you can, modify use, distribute and sell this software